openlayers/openlayers.github.io/README.md

     $ grunt start --treeish r3.2.1

-## Updating the current release
+## Updating the latest release

-The latest release is specified in the `gruntfile.js` as `current` (this will not always be the case).
+The latest release is specified in the `gruntfile.js` as `latest`.
 Before deploying the site for a newly created tag, update the `gruntfile.js` with the name of the release tag.
 Then run `grunt deploy --treeish r3.2.1` as described above (with the name of the release tag).